 by Adele Duncan, student writer

 Al Stevens transferred to Harding University in 1951 where he soon met his future wife, whowas also a transfer student.
-The couple married in May 1953 and began mission work shortly after.
+The couple married in February 1953 and began mission work shortly after.
 Al returned to military service, having enlisted as a merchant marine when he was only16 years old.
 While in Germany, the Stevenses welcomed their son, David.
-The family moved to El Paso, Texas, shortly after David’s birth, and eight years later David faced the devastating loss of his father.
+The family moved to El Paso, Texas, in 1970 when David was five, and eight years later he faced the devastating loss of his father.
 When Al died in 1973, he was a chaplain with a rank of major in the U.S. Army.

 David was actively involved in various areas of high school and church life in El Paso.
 He knew he wanted to pursue a college degree and reflected on his father’s experiences.